Name of Procedure

 - Make sure suction is active and readily available to grab since you want to be able to use it quickly if the patient starts gagging/vomiting, which could quickly lead to aspiration.

 - Visualize the tube on the outside of the body (from the nostril to about the stomach) to get a rough idea of how much tube that you’ll need to advance.
+Also consider about 56cm of insertion as a guide point.

 - Apply a small amount (1-2mL) of lubricant near the tip of the tube.